Cioppino with Mussels and Halibut

 Return to cioppino.
 Discard bay leaves and any mussels that didn’t open up.
 Stir in lemon juice.

 Ladle cioppino into bowls and serve with lemon wedges.
 Drizzle each portion with olive oil (portion for cioppino).
-Serve with salad and baguette for dipping.
+Serve with salad.
 Enjoy!

 Very good.
 Used precooked frozen mussels because that’s what was easy.1 Helpful